 why no veteran agrees if trading is simple of complex?

-Discussion in 'Trading' started by Ivano, May 22, 2025 at 6:43 AM.
+Discussion in 'Trading' started by Ivano, May 22, 2025.

 1. Anyone who says trading is simple - show me your broker statements.